steve-earley-BP0288928-bpp/BP0288928-PolicyBot/README.md

 #### Hybrid architecture

-ChatLSE was designed and implemented to use only open-source components and to "serve as a blueprint for a fully open-source RAG solution".
+ChatLSE was designed and implemented to use only open-source components and to "serve as a blueprint for a fully open-source RAG solution" ([ChatLSE README](/docs/ChatLSE_README.md)).

 ChatLSE was itself based on the [Rag on Postgres](https://github.com/pamelafox/rag-on-postgres) project.
 Modifications made included removing the requirement to use any Azure services and to remove dependencies on close-sourced OpenAI chat and embedding models.
 In ChatLSE the LLM component runs locally using [Ollama](https://ollama.com/).